marzig76/fulmo/README.md

 ./fulmo
 ```

-Then just open a web browser to https://localhost:5000
+Then just open a web browser to http://localhost:5000

 Notes
 ============
 This will set up a web UI for your locally running c-lightning node.
-By default, it will use automatically generated self-signed certs for SSL encryption.
-If you don't want encryption, you can specify the ```--no-ssl``` command line argument.
+By default, it will use an unencrypted connection.
+If you want an encrypted connection with automatically generated self-signed certs, you can specify the ```--ssl``` command line argument: ```./fulmo --ssl```.
+Then use https when connecting.

 The service binds to all local interfaces, so it will be accessable to your entire local network.
-This is ideal for running it on a raspberry pi, then accessing it from another device on your network like your laptop or phone.
+This is ideal for running it on a raspberry pi, then accessing it from another device on your network like your laptop or smart phone.